Skip to main content

 War with Seleucus

-A war with Seleucus Nicator, one of Alexander’s generals, became inevitable for Chandragupta as the former after his master’s death became ruler of Babylon and tried to recover Alexander’s Indian provinces which had became part of the Mauryan empire.
+A war with Seleucus Nicator, one of Alexander’s generals, became inevitable for Chandragupta as the former after his master’s death became ruler of Babylon and tried to recover Alexander’s Indian provinces which had become part of the Mauryan empire.
 However Seleucus was defeated and entered into an alliance by ceding the Satrapies of Archosia (Kandahar) and the Paropanisade (Kabul), together with portions of Aria (Herat) and Gedrosia (Baluchistan).
 Under the terms of the alliance, the Mauryan emperor presented 500 elephants to the Greek general.
 According to Appian, the peace was concluded by a marriage alliance.
 However, the exact nature of this alliance is not known.
 Megasthenese was sent as ambassador to the Mauryan court to reside at Pataliputra.

 Conquests of Western India and South